 After leaving the coast, Bob & the family purchased The Tyrwhitt Arms in 1981 and it has been in the family ever since with Rob taking over as landlord in the late 90s.

-While the pub has been though many changes, the one constant since the late 70s is the Bar Manager Dave Brumhead who has been here for over 50 years! – is he the longest serving barman in the country?
+While the pub has been though many changes, the one constant since the late 70s was the Bar Manager Dave Brumhead who passed away in 2020 after working here for over 50 years! – was he the longest serving barman in the country?
 Possibly?

 The earliest surviving recorded name for the licensee was Joshua Graham in 1802.The bridge was a toll bridge in the early 20th.century with the licensee collecting the toll and opening the gate.
 (Thanks to Peter Burnett For This)